-The first dropsonde leg (1130-1234 UTC) was from south to north towards the low-pressure center (D-C in Fig. 3b).
+The first dropsonde leg (1130-1234 UTC) was from south to north toward the low pressure center (D-C in Fig. 3b).
 During this leg the aircraft flew from just north of the surface cold front, crossing above the cloud bands into the cyclone center.
 Surface pressure measured by the tenth sonde was 959 hPa, just above the minimum in the analysis at 1200 UTC.
-Figure 4a shows the structure of wind speed, θ_e and RH{ice} obtained from the sondes.
-The southern arm of the bent-back front was crossed between 57°N and 57.3°N and divides two distinct air masses: the cyclone's warm seclusion to the north and the frontal fracture zone to the south.
+Figure 4a shows the structure of wind speed, θ_e , and RH{ice} obtained from the sondes.

+The southern arm of the bent-back front was crossed between 57° and 57.3°N and divides two distinct air masses: the cyclone's warm seclusion to the north and the frontal fracture zone to the south.
 The strongest winds are confined below 720 hPa near the bent-back front with a maximum at 866 hPa, just above the boundary layer (51 m s^{-1}).
-At this level, the strong winds extend southwards to about 55.5°N into a region of near saturation and moist neutrality ($\partial\theta_e/\partial z \approx 0$).
-At about 56.5°N the strong winds extend upwards to meet the upper-level jet.
-Between 800 hPa and 600 hPa there is subsaturated air on the southern flank of this wind maximum and saturated air to the north of it.
-In Section 4b, it will be shown that this humidity structure indicates an air mass boundary.
-At 600 hPa, there is a second wind speed maximum to the south (55°N) associated with the dry intrusion descending beneath the poleward flank of the upper-level jet.
-It is well separated from the lower-level wind maximum discussed above and also the low-level subsaturated air at about 56°N .
-The average sonde spacing was 30 km, but the low-level cloud and precipitation banding (oriented perpendicular to the section) has a spacing of 25-50 km and is therefore under-resolved by the dropsonde data.
-Therefore, a more fine-scale structure in humidity cannot be ruled out.
+At this level, the strong winds extend southward to about 55.5°N into a region of near saturation and moist neutrality ($\partial\theta_e/\partial z \approx 0$).
+At about 56.5°N , the strong winds extend upward to meet the upper-level jet.
+Between 800 and 600 hPa, there is sub-saturated air on the southern flank of this wind maximum and saturated air to the north of it.
+In section 4b, it will be shown that this humidity structure indicates an airmass boundary.
+At 600 hPa, there is a second wind speed maximum to the south (55°N) associated with the